IBM/SalesEnablement-PowerVS-L3/docs/Part 7/02 CLIs.md

 !!! info "Sample output"
     ![](_attachments/part7_step12.png)

-You can then use IBM Power CLIs to create a key for the instance using an imported RSA public key, which you will specify the key pair you generated a moment ago as the source.
+Use the PowerVS CLIs to create a key for the instance using an imported RSA public key.
+Specify the key pair generated above as the source (newKey).
 Do so using the following command.
 (Note: newKeyPOWER is the name of the IBM Power CLI-generated key that is to be created; newKey is the SSH key generated earlier using the IBM Cloud Shell).

 !!! tip "SSH keys"
     Be aware that the SSH key-pair generated and assigned by this step is specific to IBM Power Systems.
-These are distinct from ones you generated previously using the IBM Cloud Shell.
+These are distinct from ones generated previously using the IBM Cloud Shell.

 ```
 ibmcloud pi keyc newKeyPOWER --key newKey